daoquocphong3/Projects/Vietnamese Sentiment Analysis/README.md

 # Vietnamese Sentiment Analysis

 ## Crawl Data
-Using selenium to crawl data of mobile phones from Thegioididong and Shopee.
+- Using selenium to crawl data of mobile phones from Thegioididong and Shopee.

-Using API crawl data from FPT Shop
+- Using API crawl data from FPT Shop (handle security key of the API)

 ## Preprocessing Data
 - Remove emoji